decoy/blog2/contents/posts/2018-10-01-negotiating-a-process.md

   blurb: `No one likes a new process.
 It's work to memorize, it's work to do, and it removes your own autonomy from a situation, keeping you from just doing whatever you want to do.

 But working without a process leads to chaos.
 Missed deadlines.
 Solutions that don't actually solve the problem.
 Angry customers.
 Angry managers.
-Angry developers.`, });
+Angry developers.`,
+  description: 'A strategy for negotiating a new process.', });
 ```